-which implies that $s' = s-S'$ is a truly better solution to $\mixing(I,k)$. \end{proof} Using the schedulability utilization bound this immediately assures that $S$ is pseudo-polynomial using only the general utilization bound it suffices for example that $U \leq 1-p_{\max}^{-\Oh(1)}$.
-Since $u_1-\ell = (\sum_{i<n}c_i)/(1-U)$ this also implies a pseudo-polynomial algorithm by simply guessing the right value in in the interval $[\ell,u]$.
+reveals $s' = s-S'$ as a truly better solution to $\mixing(k)$. \end{proof} With the schedulability utilization bound this immediately assures that $S$ is pseudo-polynomial and using the general utilization bound only it suffices for example that $U \leq 1-p_{\max}^{-\Oh(1)}$.
+Since $u_1-\ell = (\sum_{i<n}c_i)/(1-U)$ this also implies a pseudo-polynomial algorithm by simply guessing the right value in the interval $[\ell,u]$.
 However, especially if $r_n > S$ our algorithm may be faster.